bencardoen/SubPrecisionContactDetection.jl/docs/src/installation.md

 ```
 This downloads the source code in a subfolder, builds it with all dependencies and tests it.

-Once you have this, you can use either a terminal or an IDE (e.g. Visual Studio Code) to work with the source code to process new datasets.
+Once you have this, you can use either a terminal or an IDE (e.g. [Visual Studio Code](https://code.visualstudio.com/)) to work with the source code to process new datasets.
+We recommend [VSCode + the Julia Plugin](https://code.visualstudio.com/docs/languages/julia) for easy of use.

 ### Updating
 If you want to get the latest version, using git do: